Counseling psychology

-The Society for Counseling Psychology in the United States says:Counseling Psychology is a generalist health service (HSP) specialty in professional psychology that uses a broad range of culturally informed and culturally sensitive practices to help people improve their well-being, prevent and alleviate distress and maladjustment, resolve crises, and increase their ability to function better in their lives.
+The Society for Counseling Psychology in the United States states:Counseling Psychology is a generalist health service (HSP) specialty in professional psychology that uses a broad range of culturally informed and culturally sensitive practices to help people improve their well-being, prevent and alleviate distress and maladjustment, resolve crises, and increase their ability to function better in their lives.
 It focuses specifically but not exclusively on normative life-span development, with a particular emphasis on prevention and education as well as amelioration, addressing individuals as well as the systems or contexts in which they function.
 It has particular expertise in work and career issues.

 History

 Before the end of World War II

-Before World War II, qualified psychologists typically pursued science, rather than the direct treatment of patients.
+Before World War II, qualified psychologists in the United States typically pursued science, rather than the direct treatment of patients.
 This task was the domain of psychiatrists who had both a medical degree and psychological training.

 In 1896, the first psychological patient clinic was opened at the University of Pennsylvania by psychologist Lightner Witmer.
 He coined the term clinical psychology to describe his work.
 In the first half of the 20th century, clinical psychology focused on children's psychological assessment, with little attention given to treatment or adults.

 The Vocation Bureau was established in Boston in 1908 by Frank Parsons.
 Parsons coined the term vocational guidance that year, and the Bureau soon became the concept's national body.
 The Bureau supported the work of vocational counselors, and successfully advocated for a large number of them to be appointed by Boston schools.
 Parson's influential book Choosing a Vocation was published in 1909.
 The Boston YMCA offered the first vocational guidance training.

 Building on the work of the Bureau, the National Vocational Guidance Association (NVGA) was founded in 1913.

-The National Social Workers' Exchange began in 1917, and in 1921 expanded it's scope and became the American Association of Social Workers.
+The National Social Workers' Exchange began in 1917, and in 1921 expanded its scope and became the American Association of Social Workers.

 Abraham and Hannah Stone began a marriage consultation centre in New York in 1929.
-The American Institute for Family Relations (AIFR) was established by Paul Popenoe in Los Angles in 1930.
+The American Institute for Family Relations (AIFR) was established by Paul Popenoe in Los Angeles in 1930.
 Emily Mudd founded the Marriage Council of Philadelphia in 1932.
 This kind of organisation was first found in Germany, and had grown through parts of Europe.

 During World War II, the term counseling was used by American psychologist Carl Rogers to describe therapy provided by psychologists.
 In 1942, Rogers published the book Counseling and Psychotherapy.
 In that book's introduction he said the terms "counselling" and "psychotherapy" were equivalents, the main difference being that different professions tended to use one term or the other.
 He noted that people who did this work might call themselves "a psychologist, a college counselor, a marital adviser, a psychiatrist, a social worker, a high-school guidance counselor, an industrial personnel worker, or [use] some other name."

 1942 also saw the establishment of the American Association of Marriage Counselors (AAMC).
 The Stones and Mudd took part in this.